liteli1987gmail/js-langchain-CN/docs/modules/memory/examples/buffer_memory.md

 import { ChatMessageHistory } from "langchain/memory";

-import { HumanChatMessage, AIChatMessage } from "langchain/schema";
+import { HumanMessage, AIChatMessage } from "langchain/schema";

 const pastMessages = [

-  new HumanChatMessage("My name's Jonas"),
+  new HumanMessage("My name's Jonas"),

   new AIChatMessage("Nice to meet you, Jonas!"),